Cleft Lip & Palate Surgery

 With a cleft lip, an opening is created in the upper lip between the mouth and nose, looking as though there is a split in the lip.
 This can be detrimental on both a physical and functional level.
-A completely formed lip is important for a normal facial appearance, but also for sucking and forming certain sounds made during speech.
-Often the diagnosis of a cleft lip or palate can be made with prenatal ultrasound.
-If the cleft is seen on progressive sonograms and the Obstetrician informs you of the diagnosis, then it is very helpful to have a pre delivery conference with the Surgeon, who can help you understand and get ready for babies arrival.
+A completely formed lip is important for a normal facial appearance but also for sucking and forming certain sounds made during speech.

 The palate is meant to separate your nose from your mouth and plays an important role in speech functions.
 When you talk, the palate prevents air from blowing out of your nose instead of your mouth.
 The palate also prevents food and liquid from going up into the nose.

 Cleft lip surgery is typically performed when the child is about 10 weeks of age and is done under general anesthesia.
 This procedure closes the separation, restores muscle function, and provides a normal shape to the mouth.
 The lip and nose are repaired at the same time.
-Following surgery it may be recommended to have a small plastic like insert placed in the baby’s nose called a nasal former.
+Following surgery, it may be recommended to have a small plastic-like insert placed in the baby’s nose called a nasal former.
 This will stay in for a few weeks after surgery.
-Often a nasal alveolar molding device (NAM) is used prior to surgery.
-This depends on the severity of the cleft lip, and the baby’s ability to tolerate the molding device.
+Often, a nasal alveolar molding device (NAM) is used prior to surgery.
+This depends on the severity of the cleft lip and the baby’s ability to tolerate the molding device.
 Parents should not worry if the baby cannot use the device because very good results can be obtained either way.
-The baby is will have the sutures removed one week after surgery.
+The baby will have the sutures removed one week after surgery.

 Children born with one or both of these conditions typically need the skills of several professionals to manage the problems associated with the defect, such as feeding, speech, hearing, and psychological development.
 In most cases, surgery is recommended and can be performed using several different techniques.
 Dr. David Hoffman has been performing cleft surgery for over 30 years.
-He is the surgeon for the Staten Island University Hospital , and Maimonides Medical Center Cleft teams.
-In addition he is one the medical directors of Healing the Children, and has operated on well over 1000 children both in this country and abroad on medical charity missions.
-He is well versed in the phases of cleft surgery from caring for a new born to teenage and adult secondary procedures.
+He is the surgeon for the Staten Island University Hospital and Maimonides Medical Center Cleft teams.
+In addition, he is one of the medical directors of Healing the Children and has operated on well over 1000 children both in this country and abroad on medical charity missions.
+He is well-versed in the phases of cleft surgery from caring for a new born to teenage and adult secondary procedures.
 Dr. Hoffman and both teams are members of the American Cleft Palate and Craniofacial Association.

 After the lip and palate are repaired, the child may need other surgical and nonsurgical procedures.
 The following is a general guide to the care of a child born with a combined cleft lip and palate.

-For more information on the procedures to correct cleft lip and palate, please contact Staten Island Oral and Maxillofacial Surgery to schedule an appointment with oral and maxillofacial surgeons David Hoffman, D.D.S. at 718.226.1251.
+For more information on cleft lip & palate surgery, please contact Staten Island Oral & Maxillofacial Surgery to schedule an appointment with oral and maxillofacial surgeons David Hoffman, D.D.S., Lydia J. Lam, D.D.S., and Mark Stein, D.D.S., M.D. at 718.226.1251.